Library and Art Collection Development Policy

 - College consultation: Selection of materials and resources will be based on professional expertise, evaluative review methods, and information actively sought from the academic community;

-- Open Access: The Library is committed to the principles outlined in the Council of Australian University Libraries Statement on Open Scholarship 2019, the ALIA Open Access Policy Statement and the University Open Access Guideline;
+- Open Access: The Library is committed to the principles outlined in the Council of Australian University Libraries Statement on Open Scholarship 2019, the ALIA Open Access Policy Statement and the University Open Access Policy;

 - Research outputs: The Library manages the University's open access institutional repository, NOVA.
 It aims to store, manage, and provide access to the research outputs of staff and postgraduate students of the University;